charmbracelet/glow/README.md

 ### Paging

-The output can be displayed in the user's preferred pager with the `-p` flag.
+CLI output can be displayed in your preferred pager with the `-p` flag.
 This defaults to the ANSI-aware `less -r` if `$PAGER` is not explicitly set.

 ### Styles